Skully (game): Game play

 A complication in the game involves the space surrounding the square box "13".
 If, in flicking for any square (including "13"), a player accidentally lands on the area surrounding "13" (the skull), the player remains stuck there until freed by another player's shot.
 In one variation such good behavior is motivated by assigning each area a number of bonus squares which advance the player who frees a stuck player.
 In other variations, the freeing player gets a number of bonus turns equal to the last number in the number the stuck player had reached before getting stuck.

 After the player completes the circuit from "1" to "12" and successfully flicks into the square labeled "13", a circuit of the four trapezoids surrounding the "13" square must be made.
 The circuit of these must be performed in succession in a single turn, with the player saying "I" in the first, "am" in the second, "a" in the third, and finally "killer" in the fourth, or a variation, such as "I'm", "a", "killa".
-If all trapezoids are not negotiated in succession in a single turn, the turn is forfeit and the process must start again on the player's next turn by first flicking for the "13" square.
+If all trapezoids are not negotiated in succession in a single turn, the turn is forfeited and the process must start again on the player's next turn by first flicking for the "13" square.
 If the trapezoids are successfully negotiated, the player is deemed to be a 'killer'.

 In another variation of the game, players must complete the circuit of numbers from "1" to "13", then backwards back to "1", before making the attempt to become a killer.
 This version consequently takes more time to play.